Mu is a minimal-dependency hobbyist computing stack (everything above the processor).

 (labelled hello

 ).
-Feel free to ping me with any questions.
+Feel free to ping me with any

 The list of x86 opcodes supported in SubX: linux/bootstrap/bootstrap help opcodes